NetApp/FSx-ONTAP-monitoring/FSx-Audit-Logs/Ingest-Administrative-Audit-Logs-CloudWatch/README.md

       }
     ```
     - If you want to use the same credentials for all the FSx for ONTAP file systems, then you can specify a default secret ARN with the `defaultSecretARN` parameter.
-- **OPTIONAL** If you plan to have this program scan for FSx for ONTAP in other accounts, you'll need to create a role in each account that has just one permission in it
+- OPTIONAL: If you plan to have this program scan for FSx for ONTAP in other accounts, you'll need to create a role in each account that has just one permission in it
 `fsx:DescribeFileSystems` with resource = `*`.
 It must also allow the Lambda function in this account to assume it.

 ## **OPTIONAL** You can either create the following items before running the CloudFormation script, or you can allow CloudFormation to create them for you.